Gerry Wall: Political career

 He was elected as Speaker following Sir Basil Arthur's death in 1985 and served in this role until 1987.
 Prior to this Wall had been upset at being passed over for any responsibilities following Labour's victory and thus took to the role of speaker with enthusiasm.
-Colleagues thought he had a tendency to overdo his role and was too tough on opposition MPs, almost every one was ejected from the chamber at least once during his two years as speaker.
+Colleagues thought he had a tendency to overdo his role and was too tough on opposition MPs, almost everyone was ejected from the chamber at least once during his two years as speaker.
 As speaker he was the target of an unprecedented attack on his integrity by Sir Robert Muldoon in 1986.
 Muldoon issued a lengthy statement criticising how he thought Wall chaired sessions, particularly Wall's predilection for ejecting members from the house.
 Muldoon had previously moved a motion of no confidence in Wall (a rare occurrence) which was defeated.